generic-github-user/Image-Convolution-Playground/README.md

 This is an interactive demo that demonstrates how filter kernels can be used to apply various effects to images.
 The demo has a number of different settings that can be adjusted to produce different effects

+### Usage

+#### The easy way

+The project is hosted at https://generic-github-user.github.io/Image-Convolution-Playground/src.
+Just click on the link and it'll work.

+#### The hard way

+If you like a challenge, you can run a local clone of the program on your computer.
+Go to the [GitHub page for Image-Convolution-Playground](https://github.com/generic-github-user/Image-Convolution-Playground) and click on the green "Clone or download" button, then "Download ZIP."
+Find the .zip file and unzip it.
+Find the `src` folder - inside it should be a file called `index.html`.
+Open this in your preferred web browser program, and the demo should load.

 ### Settings

 #### Filter